2013 BMW 1-Series Interior

 - "Unlike some of its rivals, BMW does not attempt to stuff five seats into a compact coupe that is more desirable for four people.
 There are four seats -- two up front and two in the rear, and that's that.
 The result is enough headroom and legroom for four people, which helps to keep those four people reasonably civil on long trips." -- The Washington Post (2009)

-The BMW 1-Series comes with push-button start, Bluetooth, a USB adapter, auxiliary port and HD Radio.
-A 10-speaker Harman Kardon surround sound audio system, iDrive infotainment system, navigation system and satellite radio are optional.
+The BMW 1-Series comes with push-button start, Bluetooth, a USB adapter, an auxiliary audio jack and HD Radio.
+A 10-speaker Harman Kardon surround-sound audio system, BMW's iDrive infotainment system, navigation and satellite radio are optional.

-Most test drivers focus on the iDrive infotainment system.
-They say the current iDrive system is a lot easier to use than older versions, and one says that the owner’s manual is self-explanatory if things get confusing.
+Most test drivers say the current iDrive system is a lot easier to use than older versions, and one says that the owner’s manual is self-explanatory if things get confusing.
 One reviewer says the stereo and climate controls are straightforward.

 - "Audio and climate controls are mounted somewhat low on the dash, yet are easy to reach and simple to decipher and adjust.
 BMW's latest iDrive system is far easier to negotiate than in previous 1-Series models.
 Some testers say it's simpler to use than the standard non-iDrive interface, particularly when controlling an external digital-music player." -- Consumer Guide (2012)